PURE MTH 4038 - Pure Mathematics Topic A - Honours

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesIn 2017, the topic of this course is Manifolds, Lie groups and Lie algebras.
+Course Learning OutcomesIn 2019, the title of this course is Manifolds, Lie groups, and Riemannian geometry

 On successful completion of this course, students will be able to:

-1) define and recognise a smooth manifold, a Lie group and its Lie algebra and understand how the exponential map relates them to each other,
+1) define and recognise a smooth manifold, a Lie group and its Lie algebra,

 University Graduate Attributes